 How to buy the best dehumidifier

-If you’re noticing water stains on your walls or ceiling, condensation on your windows, mould spores lurking in your shower or a general musty smell, it's time to buy a dehumidifier.
+If you’re noticing water stains on your walls or ceiling, condensation on your windows, mould lurking in your shower or a general musty smell, a dehumidifier could be the solution.
 Buy the wrong one, though, and it won't do much to tackle your damp problem.

 Read on to find out what your options are, including whether you need a refrigerant (compressor) or desiccant dehumidifier, plus features to look for.